International Piano and Strings Competition 2024

 3. Only un-edited video can be accepted for the audition (parts of video connected together or video clips are not acceptable).

-4. Recordings should be a fair representation of the Contestant’s abilities, but need not be of a professional quality.
+4. Video recordings should be a fair representation of the Contestant’s abilities, but need not be of a professional quality.
 Applicant’s name and exact title of the audition piece must be included in the description of the video on YouTube (Vimeo, etc.).

 5. Contestants must perform from memory.
 No repeats.
 Music for the ensembles does not have to be memorized.